Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 This strategic decision preserves access to Ethereum's vast ecosystem - developers can use familiar tools like **Hardhat** and **Foundry**, auditors can apply their existing **Solidity** expertise, and protocols can port seamlessly - while the underlying architecture improvements deliver performance gains through **optimistic parallel execution**, **asynchronous I/O**, and a custom **database architecture**.
 By decoupling the developer-facing VM from the execution implementation, Monad demonstrates that chains can innovate on performance without sacrificing the **network effects** that make the EVM dominant.

-## Section V: The Trilemma in Practice
+## Section IV: The Trilemma in Practice

 ### Understanding the Trade-offs